-Upon receipt of a report, the Title IX Coordinator, working in conjunction with the Office of Public Safety and the Office of the Dean of Students will conduct an initial Title IX review.
+Upon receipt of a report, the Title IX coordinator, working in conjunction with the Office of Public Safety and the Office of the Dean of Students will conduct an initial Title IX review.
 In every report of sexual harassment or misconduct, the University will make an immediate assessment of any risk of harm to individuals or to the campus community and will take steps necessary to address those risks.
 These steps will include interim measures to provide for the safety of the individual and the campus community.
+The complainant can request that a no-contact order be issued to the respondent to prevent further contact between the two students.